-- Silencing Fire Alarms and Clearing Memory of Alarm - 1.
-You can silence the alarm at any time by pressing the OFF key (the security code is not needed to silence fire alarms).
+Silencing Fire Alarms and Clearing Memory of Alarm

+- You can silence the alarm at any time by pressing the OFF key (the security code is not needed to silence fire alarms).
 To clear the display, enter your code and press the OFF key again (to clear Memory of Alarm). - 2.
-If the Touchpad's FIRE display does not clear after the second OFF sequence, smoke detectors may still be responding to smoke or heat producing objects in their vicinity.
-Investigate, and should this be the case, eliminate the source of heat or smoke. - If this does not remedy the problem, there may still be smoke in the detector.
+If the Keypad's FIRE display does not clear after the second OFF sequence, smoke detectors may still be responding to smoke or heat producing objects in their vicinity.
+Investigate, and should this be the case, eliminate the source of heat or smoke. - 3.
+If this does not remedy the problem, there may still be smoke in the detector.
 Clear it by fanning the detector for about 30 seconds.
 When the problem has been corrected, clear the display by entering your code and pressing the OFF key.

-Smoke Detector Reset Depending on the type of smoke detectors in your system, it may be necessary to "reset" the smoke detectors after a fire alarm has been turned off.
+Smoke Detector Reset

+Depending on the type of smoke detectors in your system, it may be necessary to "reset" the smoke detectors after a fire alarm has been turned off.
 Check with your installer.
-This "reset" is accomplished at a touchpad, as follows:
+This "reset" is accomplished at a keypad, as follows:

-Enter User Code\, then press the [1] key (\ except "arm only" user).
+Enter security code, then press the [1] key ( except "arm only" user).
+NOTE: During smoke detector reset, "FAULT xx" appears (about six seconds) and should disappear if the detector is clear.